Software Lifecycle Support Statement – Cisco ACI

 Example of Lifecycle of ACI software release

-The lifecycle of an ACI release goes through 4 phases.
-These phases also align with various stages in the End-of-Life process.
+The lifecycle of an ACI release goes through four phases.
+These phases also align with various stages in the End-of-Life (EoL) process.

-1. The lifecycle of a Major release starts with Feature Development Phase.
-This phase starts with First Customer Shipment (FCS) or the first release, on the Major train.
+1. The lifecycle of a Major release starts with a feature development phase.
+This phase starts with First Customer Shipment (FCS), or the first release, on the major train.
 It represents the date of the first shipment of a software release to customers.
-There are 2 additional releases over the subsequent 12 months on this major train, where new features and enhancements are introduced.
-The EOS announcement, as part of the EOL process is designed to coincide with FCS, to provide customers visibility into the EOL milestones and support timelines for the major release.
+There are two additional feature releases over the subsequent 12 months on this major train, where new features and enhancements are introduced.

-2. At 12 months post FCS, the major release then enters the Maintenance Phase.
-This maintenance phase extends over 15 months, with regular software releases, where any potential defects or Security Vulnerabilities (PSIRTs) are addressed.
+2. At 12 months post FCS, the major release then enters the maintenance phase.
+This maintenance phase extends over 18 months, with regular software releases, where any potential defects or security vulnerabilities (PSIRTs) are addressed.
 No new features or enhancements are introduced during this phase, to ensure software stability.

-3. At 27 months post FCS, it enters the Extended Support Phase, under which it receives only PSIRT fixes.
-This date aligns with the End of Software Maintenance milestone in the EOL process.
+3. At 30 months post FCS, it enters the extended support phase, under which it receives only PSIRT fixes.
+This date aligns with the End of Software Maintenance (EoSWM) milestone in the EoL process.
+An upgrade to a subsequent major release will be required to receive defect fixes.

 Upgrade and Migration

-ACI will continue to innovate across Major releases, all the while, providing a reliable and stable version of ACI to our customers.
+Cisco ACI will continue to innovate across major releases, while providing reliable and stable versions of ACI to our customers.

-A new Major release, is planned every year, enabling customers to take advantage of new features and hardware in this new major release, while allowing other customers to remain on the previous Major and recommended release, for those who want the reassurance of regular releases, focused solely on defect fixes.
+A new major release will be launched in Q4 of each calendar year, enabling customers to take advantage of new features and hardware in this new major release, while allowing other customers to remain on the previous major and recommended release, for those who want the reassurance of regular releases focused solely on defect fixes.

-An example of major release timelines and milestones are outlined below in Fig 3.
+An example of how major releases overlap, including major release timelines and milestones, is outlined below in Figure 3.

 Figure 3.